POPWorldMedia/POPForums/docs/starthere.md

 ## Build vs. reference

 You should definitely get to know the installation information below to understand the project structure, but understand that you can also use POP Forums by way of Nuget and npm pagackage references.
 The [POPWorldMedia/POPForums.Sample](https://github.com/POPWorldMedia/POPForums.Sample) project shows how you can do this without having to build this project.
 The short story is this:
 * Reference `PopForums.Mvc` and `PopForums.Sql` from Nuget.
-If you want to use the scale-out kits, add those as well.
+If you want to use the scale-out kits (`PopForums.AzureKit` and `PopForums.ElasticKit`), add those as well.
 * Reference `@popworldmedia/popforums` from npm.
 * Use gulp or some other package to copy or pack the various scripts and CSS.
 The sample project uses gulp and you can see how it's done in the gulpfile.js.
+If you get this wrong, the client CSS and Javascript won't be in the right place.
 * You'll need a layout view for the forum to live in.
-* Set up the various options in `Startup` as described in its comments and this documentation.
+* Set up the various options in `Program.cs` as described in its comments and this documentation.
 * `appsettings.json` will have your forum configuration.
-* There is no package for the Azure Functions, because the SDK references are kind of whacked and it's currently hard to make them work from a shared library.
+* There is no package for the Azure Functions, because it's currently hard to make them work from a shared library.
 However, you can deploy the project from this repo with ease given the tooling in VS or Azure DevOps Pipelines.
 Just be sure to set the right values up in the application configuration in the Azure portal.
-* POP Forums uses ASP.NET Core Data Protection.
+* POP Forums uses ASP.NET Data Protection.
 Actually, the basic anti-forgery code baked into the framework does as well, so when you deploy, or swap deployment slots in Azure, you need to persist the underlying key somewhere.
 This is also true if you run multiple nodes (scale out).
 You can persist the underlying keys in a number of different ways (I prefer Azure Blob Storage).
 In your startup, in the `ConfigureServices()` method, use `services.AddDataProtection()` and the appropriate extension method.
 If you don't do this for multi-node, things like social logins and anti-forgery will fail and fill your error logs with stuff about broken things.

 For the bleeding edge, latest build from master, the CI build packages can be obtained by a MyGet feed:
 * https://www.myget.org/F/popforums/api/v3/index.json (Nuget for the backend)